March 21, 2015

 598 North Market Street (State Route226), Shreve, Ohio 44676

-This peak spring bird migration event includes self-guided tours throughout the Killbuck Wildlife Area, Ohio’s largest inland wetlands complex.
-Experts will be available at designated spotter stations to help you find and identify birds.
-At the school, enjoy a full day of “sensational” family-friendly activities in addition to six workshops offered by well-known experts in their fields.
+This peak spring bird migration event includes self-guided tours throughout the Killbuck Wildlife Area.
+This ares, covering over 5,600 acres, is Ohios largest wetlands complex.
+At the school, enjoy a full day of sensational family-friendly activities in addition to six workshops offered by well-known experts in their fields.

 A $15.00 admission ($20.00per